coderberry/cavneb.github.com.old/source/_posts/2012-04-26-grails-authentication-with-shiro.markdown

 ## Notes

 I did not cover topics such as permissions.
 For more information on this, please refer to the [Shiro documentation](http://shiro.apache.org/documentation.html) and the [Shiro Plugin](http://grails.org/plugin/shiro) source code.

+[Gavin Hogan](https://github.com/gavinhogan) has forked the grails-shiro plugin and has done some excellent work on updating the documentation.
+His fork can be found at [https://github.com/gavinhogan/grails-shiro/](https://github.com/gavinhogan/grails-shiro/).